directus/directus/docs/contributing/introduction.md

 - You are experiencing an actual bug, not a configuration issue
 - You are using the official (pre-built) version of directus and not a fork
 - You are not asking a question or requesting a new feature
-- You have checked that no similar issue already exists
+- You have checked that no similar issue (or discussion) already exists
 - You have entered a clear and concise title
 - You have followed the issue template, with stack details and steps to reproduce
 - You have already completed all [troubleshooting steps](/getting-started/support#troubleshooting-steps)